Kuvan Kevät 2025

 Publication

 The Kuvan Kevät 2025 catalogue brings together texts written by students of the Bachelor’s Degree Programme in Contemporary Art History and Theory at the Academy of Fine Arts which have emerged from discussion with the artists.
+In the publication, the artists share their artistic thinking and working processes through selected objects that carry significance for them.

 Exceptional opening times